💲Making Money With AI The Right Way | Scope Control & Doing Less on Purpose — Chapter seven

 Avoidance feels productive.

-Only one of those produces results.
+Only one produces results.

 AI’s role is expansion: